 The following adverse babyhood experiences resources include published studies and large bodies of evidence that describe how ABEs shape health.
 These can also be given to your health professionals.
 The articles are free online and I’ve made them more accessible for download here.

-A list of 100 references I’ve created with evidence for ABEs, risk for chronic illness, mechanisms and support for tools that heal, reverse, prevent ABEs.
-Includes live links to articles.100 ABE References
+This is my list of 100 references I’ve created with evidence for ABEs, risk for chronic illness, mechanisms and support for tools that heal, reverse, prevent ABEs.
+Includes live links to articles.

 A Definition of Trauma (Scaer)